 - The highway connects Athens, Corinth, Patra, and Pyrgos.
 Olympia is located very close to Pyrgos and you will have no problems getting there by following the signs.
 This one is the fastest route.
 The highway is relatively well-maintained.
 The journey will take around 3,5 hours.

 - The highway connects Athens, Corinth, Tripoli, and Arcadia.
 If you choose to take this route, make sure to follow the signs and exit the highway just before you reach the end.
-This option will take you on a longer journey (about 5 hours) since the road is not great but the scenic views that you will have the chance to witness along the way are definitely worth it.
-If you have the time, you can also make a stop at Epidaurus and Mycenae.
+This option will take you on a longer journey (about 5 hours) since the road is not great, but the scenic views you can witness along the way are definitely worth it.
+If you have the time, you can also stop at Epidaurus and Mycenae.

 Athens to Olympia by Bus

 You can also travel from Athens to Ancient Olympia by bus.
 Local buses (or KTELs as they are called in Greece) depart from the bus terminal named Kifissos.